saikrishnavadali05/SDE-and-SDE-ML-Interview-Preparation/Operating_Systems.md

 14. What is Page Fault Service Time?
 15. What is the difference between Virtual Memory and Physical Memory?
 16. What is the difference between Hit Ratio and Miss Ratio?
 Which should be high and which should be low?
+17. What is the difference between Process and a Thread?
+18.